-A State Police Communications Operator used JNET to pull information for an Amber Alert.
-The Operator received a call about a missing seven year old boy who was reportedly abducted by a neighbor.
+A PA State Police communications perator used JNET to pull information for an Amber Alert.
+The operator received a call about a missing seven year old boy who was reportedly abducted by a neighbor.
 Using JNET, the operator was able to quickly pull an image of the suspected abductor and images of the abductor along with an image of the child were sent out with the Amber Alert.
-The missing child was found alive and the suspect was caught and prosecuted.
+The missing child was found alive and the suspect was arrested and prosecuted.

-JNET was used by a Detective to locate a co-conspirator in a series armed robberies at several fast food restaurants.
-A suspect was arrested and during the investigation a co-conspirator was identified.
+JNET was used by a detective to locate a co-conspirator in a series of armed robberies at several fast food restaurants.
+A suspect was arrested and, during the investigation, a co-conspirator was identified.
 The detective needed to determine the co-conspirators address in order to serve a search warrant.
 A search of regular police records systems as well as PennDOT only produced old addresses.
-The Department of Public Welfare Recipient Inquiry provided a current address, a search warrant was served and critical evidence was discovered.
+JNET Address Search results included a current address from the Department of Human Services.
+A search warrant was served and critical evidence was discovered.

 The US Marshals Service Fugitive Task Force used JNET to help identify a suspect.
 While serving a warrant on a federal fugitive the individual stated he was recently released from prison and did not have a photo id.
-An officer from the task force used his cell phone to access JNET and was able to confirm that the name the suspect provided was false.
+An officer from the task force accessed JNET and was able to confirm that the name the suspect provided was false.
 After further questioning the individual provided another name and the officer pulled up a photo and confirmed the individual’s identity.
 Prior to having mobile access, the officers would have had to transport the subject to the local county jail to be fingerprinted to confirm identity.